IAAA-Lab/Metadata-Monitoring/README.md

 - MongoDB 6.0
 - Fuseki

-# Installation and execution on Ubuntu 22.04
+# Installation of the software on Ubuntu 22.04
 ## 1. Installation of Node.js v16
 We need to install specifically version 16, as this is required for the client implemented with Angular.
 First, we need to install curl if not previously installed: